 - Were the crossing warning devices appropriate and did they operate properly?

 - Should the train operator have seen the vehicle and stopped the train without impact?

-In pedestrian collision investigations, our railroad engineers are often tasked with answering questions, such as:
+In pedestrian and passenger investigations, our experts are often tasked with answering questions, such as:

 - Were there pedestrian protection devices that should have been present?

-- Was the inter-track gap between platform and car reasonable?
+- Was the gap between the platform and car reasonable?

 - Was the platform surface appropriately slip resistant and well maintained?

 Often, additional areas of expertise are employed when evaluating injuries involving trains.
-Human factors experts evaluate driver and pedestrian response to signs and warnings, and train engineer response to pedestrians or motor vehicles on the track.
+Visibility and perception experts evaluate driver and pedestrian response to signs and warnings, and train engineer response to pedestrians or motor vehicles on the track.
 Meteorologists determine the impact weather conditions may have had on a collision and biomechanical engineers analyze injuries to reconstruct the event.
-Electrical engineers evaluate issues involving power device contacts, including “third rail”, overhead lines and other power devices.
+Electrical engineers evaluate issues involving power device contacts, including “third rail”, overhead lines, and other power devices.